Retirement Income

 Investment strategy

-The aim of the investment strategy for our Retirement Income plans is to meet our investment objectives.
-Investments are diversified across a range of different asset classes, to improve the risk-return profile and reduce the impact that any one asset class could have on the overall investment returns.
+The aim of the investment strategy for our RI Allocated Pension plans is to meet our investment objectives.
+Investments are diversified across a range of different asset classes, to improve the risk-return profile and reduce the impact that any one asset class has on the overall investment returns.

-The investment strategy and objectives are reviewed annually and take into account a range of factors, such as the average age of our Retirement Income Allocated Pension members, so that we can ensure that sufficient, but not excessive, risks are taken.
+The investment strategy and objectives are reviewed annually and take into account a range of factors, such as the average age of our RI Allocated Pension members, so that we can ensure that sufficient, but not excessive, risks are taken.

 Fees

-Costs for managing Retirement Income investment plans include a percentage fee for administration and investment costs1.
-This is estimated to be between 0.18% p.a. and 0.60% p.a., administration costs of 0.12% p.a. and transaction costs up to 0.09% p.a. of the value of the investment, depending on the investment plan chosen.
+Costs for managing RI Allocated Pension investment plans include a percentage fee for administration and investment costs.1 This is estimated to be between 0.18% p.a. and 0.75% p.a., administration costs of 0.12% p.a. and transaction costs up to 0.08% p.a. of the value of the investment, depending on the investment plan chosen.

-We are positioned in the lowest fee quartile of all super funds for our Retirement Income investment plans (as at June 2023)2.
+We are positioned in the lowest fee quartile of all super funds for our RI Allocated Pension investment plans (as at June 2025).2

-We aim to provide our members with products that are fair and equitably priced.
-We charge fees on a cost recovery basis, which means that fees are set to cover our projected actual costs and our requirements to maintain appropriate reserves.
-This allows us to continue providing value-for-money products and services to meet our members’ needs.
+We aim to provide our members with products that are fairly and equitably priced.
+We charge fees on a cost-recovery basis, which means that fees are set to cover our projected actual costs and our requirements to maintain appropriate reserves.
+This enables us to continue providing value-for-money products and services to meet our members’ needs.

 Operating costs

-Our size allows us to benefit from reduced investment costs.
-Our management expense ratio, which is the cost to manage our investments, is amongst the lowest of all super funds3.
+Our size enables us to benefit from reduced investment costs.
+Our management expense ratio, which is the cost to manage our investments, is among the lowest of all super funds.3

 We provide a range of member information and support services.